isomerpages/csc-inn/_playbook/2b-toothpaste.md

 Which part of a tube of toothpaste do you normally squeeze to get the most out of it?
 This activity is about getting participants to communicate and share different perspectives.
-For a program where examining different perspectives is key to their learning, you can use this activity to set an expectation on participants to listen to different opinions respectfully.
+For a programme where examining different perspectives is key to their learning, you can use this activity to set an expectation on participants to listen to different opinions respectfully.

 ---

-**STEP 1**
+## Step 1

 Show a picture of a tube of toothpaste, then elicit participants' responses about the part of the tube they would usually squeeze.